← Back to ResourcesBreed Guides

 The triage:

-1. ALWAYS get a force-free trainer involved by 8–10 months, even if your BC seems fine.
-Adolescence is much easier to manage with established trainer relationships than to start fresh during a crisis.
-Initial assessment $150–$250
+1. Always get a force-free trainer involved by 8 to 10 months, even if your BC seems fine.
+Adolescence is much easier to manage with an established trainer relationship than to start fresh during a crisis.
+Initial assessments typically run $150 to $250.

 2. Escalate immediately if any of these emerge:

-• Severe noise phobia (especially relevant during Calgary Stampede + Canada Day + NYE)
+• Severe noise phobia (especially during Calgary Stampede, Canada Day, and New Year's Eve).

-The investment math: a force-free trainer for adolescence ($800–$1,500 in classes/sessions over 9–15 months) is dramatically less than the cost of a failed adoption or surrender.
+The investment math: a force-free trainer for the adolescent year (typically $800 to $1,500 in classes and 1-on-1 sessions over 9 to 15 months) is dramatically less than the cost of a failed adoption or surrender.

-The reframe: professional support during BC adolescence is not “admitting failure.”
-It is the standard of care for a high-drive working breed during a developmentally challenging phase.
+The reframe: professional support during BC adolescence is not admitting failure.
+It is the standard of care for a high-drive working breed in a developmentally challenging phase.
 Plan for it from adoption.

-Is there hope?
-When do Border Collies become the dogs people described?
+When do Border Collies become the dogs people describe?

-Yes.
-Most Border Collies become exceptional adult companions IF owners survive adolescence.
+Most Border Collies become exceptional adult companions if their owners make it through adolescence.

 The arc:

-• 18–24 months — adolescence wraps up.
-Working drive remains intense but channeled.
-Reactivity may resolve or stabilize.
+• 18 to 24 months.
+Adolescence wraps up.
+Working drive remains intense but channelled.
+Reactivity often stabilises or resolves.
 Sleep patterns settle.
 Recall returns to reliable.
-The dog you trained at 6 months reappears with adult depth
+The dog you trained at 6 months reappears with adult depth.

-• 2–5 yearspeak BC years.
-Athletic, mentally engaged, deeply bonded with their person, capable of complex training, sport-ready.
-This is when most BC owners report “I couldn't imagine life without this dog”
+• 2 to 5 years.
+Peak BC years.
+Athletic, mentally engaged, deeply bonded, capable of complex training, sport-ready.
+Most BC owners describe this as when they cannot imagine life without their dog.

-• 5–9 years — mature working dog.
-Slight energy reduction, settled into family routines, still mentally sharp
+• 5 to 9 years.
+Mature working dog.
+Slight energy reduction, settled into family routines, still mentally sharp.

-The Calgary BC owners reporting “best dog I've ever had” almost universally went through adolescence chaos and stuck with it.
-The dropout rate during 9–18 months is high; the satisfaction rate at 24–36 months is among the highest of any breed.
+The Calgary BC owners who describe their dog as the best they have ever had almost universally went through adolescence chaos and stuck with it.
+The dropout rate at 9 to 18 months is high; the satisfaction rate at 24 to 36 months is among the highest of any breed.

-1. Proactive professional support — Calgary force-free trainer relationships established before crisis
+1. Proactive professional support.
+A Calgary force-free trainer relationship established before crisis.

-The reframe that helps: you are not raising a “puppy” until they are 6–12 months old.
+The reframe that helps: you are not raising a puppy until they are 6 to 12 months old.
 You are raising a developing working dog whose brain is being rewired for years.
 Treat adolescence as the most demanding phase of dog ownership rather than a problem to solve, and most BCs reward you with the rest of their lives.

-The Border Collies that make it through adolescence with their adopters are typically the dogs at agility trials, the ones doing nosework competitions, the ones running Calgary off-leash parks with reliable recall, the ones featured in BC owner success stories.
+The Border Collies that make it through adolescence with their adopters are the dogs running agility trials at Spruce Meadows, doing nosework competitions, navigating off-leash trails in Nose Hill Park and Bowmont with reliable recall, and showing up in BC owner success stories.
 They started as the same chaotic 12-month-old you might be living with right now.
+For a broader picture of Calgary Border Collie adoption (sources, costs, what to ask), see our Border Collie adoption Calgary guide, and for breed-specific health questions, the BC health issues guide.

 Frequently Asked Questions